laravel/docs/collections.md

 <a name="method-concat"></a>
 #### `concat()` {#collection-method}

-The `concat` method appends the given `array` or collection values into the end of the collection, ignoring any existing keys in the given items:
+The `concat` method appends the given `array` or collection values onto the end of the collection, ignoring any existing keys in the given items:

     $collection = collect(['John Doe']);